amanjonson22/Exercicios-Python/programas/exercicios.md

 ## Exercícios de Função | Function Exercises

 Eu darei uma pequena explicação dos códigos que eu acredito serem os mais interessantes.
 Se você quiser saber mais e ver o resto dos códigos, você consegue encontrá-los [aqui](/programas/exercicios-funcoes/).

+*Obs.: Alguns dos códigos presentes na pasta foram realizados durante o curso da Cisco de Python.*

 I will give a brief explanation of the codes I find the most interesting.
 If you want to know more and see the rest of the codes, you can find it [here](/programas/exercicios-funcoes/).

+*Obs.: Some of the codes on the folder were made during a Python's course with Cisco.*

 - [exercicio3.py](/programas/exercicios-funcoes/exercicio3.py): O programa irá imprimir de 1 a n em uma escada de acordo com a quantidade informada pelo usuário.
 Exemplo: | The program will print from 1 to n in the format of a ladder with the amount informed by the user.
 Example: